-A Troubled Picture Of Parkland Shooting Suspect Comes Into Focus
+Parkland Shooting Suspect: A Story Of Red Flags, Ignored

 As classes at Marjory Stoneman Douglas High School resumed two weeks after the shooting rampage that left 17 people dead, it is increasingly clear that Cruz, the alleged gunman, was deeply troubled.

 The 19-year-old was the subject of dozens of 911 calls and at least two separate tips to the FBI.
 He also came to the attention of the Florida Department of Children and Families.
-Despite warning signs stretching back over a decade, no one intervened to stop the Valentine's Day shooting spree.
+Despite warning signs stretching back over a decade, no one intervened to stop the Valentine's Day shootings.

 Many calls to the police